unik-name/docs.unikname.network/docs/key-concept/unik-type.md

 ![organization](./images/unik-organization-icon-dark.png)

-UNIK ID of type `Organization` is intended for organizations and businesses wanting to implement <brand name="unc"/> authentication solution.
+UNIKNAME of type `Organization` is intended for organizations and businesses wanting to implement <brand name="unc"/> authentication solution.

 It identifies publicly the organization on the network, and it is used for build the trust certificate used by the authentication protocol.